 “Since adults are looking for practical learning, content should focus on issues related to their work or personal life.”

 Security Awareness Training Resources for Employees

 Here are a few resources to help with ideas on how to tailor cybersecurity awareness for employees:

-Security awareness month: The entire month of October is dedicated to a variety of security awareness topics, offering advice and activities in training employees in cyber security.
+Security awareness month: The entire month of October is dedicated to a variety of security awareness topics, offering advice and activities in training employees in security threats.

 The National Cyber Security Centre: This national body has lots of resources to help tailor awareness training sessions.

-Google phishing quiz: A quick and fun test that goes through some common phishing tricks
+Google phishing quiz: An automated quick and fun test that goes through some common phishing tricks

 MetaCompliance phishing simulation tool: MetaPhish is tailored to your employees and gives an insight into how effective your security training has been.